jstemmer/gotags/README.md

 	-L="": source file names are read from the specified file.
 	-R=false: recurse into directories in the file list.
+	-f="": write output to specified file.
+If file is "-", output is written to standard out.
 	-silent=false: do not produce any output on error.
 	-sort=true: sort tags.
 	-v=false: print version.